BattletechModders/ModTek/README.md

 # ModTek

 ModTek is a modding system for HBS's BATTLETECH PC game based on [BTML](https://github.com/Mpstark/BattleTechModLoader) that allows modders to package their mods in a self-contained manner without overwritting game files.
-ModTek is run at game startup (initialized by BTML) and initializies other mods that conform to the [ModTek .json Format]().
+ModTek is run at game startup (initialized by BTML) and initializies other mods that conform to the [mod.json Format]().
 In this way, it allows for the dynamic loading of mods at runtime with dependancies resolved and load order enforced, without having to edit the dreaded `VersionManifest.csv`.
 It also provides for incrementatal patching of stock game files that are easy to remove, version, and persist through patches.

 ***THERE ARE NO RELEASES YET -- IN HEAVY DEVELOPMENT!***